-The Group's operation in Casino Kam Pek Paradise maintained business relationship with approximately 80 suppliers during the year ended 31 December 2021 (2020: approximately 90 suppliers).
-Nearly 100% of the suppliers for our operation in Casino Kam Pek Paradise are located in Macau for both years ended 31 December 2021 and 2020.
+The Group's operation in Casino Kam Pek Paradise maintained business relationship with approximately 70 suppliers during the year ended 31 December 2022 (2021: approximately 80 suppliers).
+Nearly all of the suppliers for our operation in Casino Kam Pek Paradise are located in Macau for both years ended 31 December 2022 and 31 December 2021.
 In determining the location of the suppliers, we refer to the location in which products or services are provided to the Group.
 The Group is well aware that selection and management of suppliers is key to promoting green and environmental-friendly procurement in its operations.
 As such, the Group also maintains a list of approved suppliers which is updated regularly by the Purchasing Department of the Group.
 In selection of suppliers, domestic suppliers in Macau and green suppliers are preferred.
 For example, suppliers located in Macau adopting recycled materials and products made of recycled materials are preferred, in order to promote green products.
 The suppliers within the approved list are also required to adhere to the Group's ESG policies including but not limited to:

 - Provision of safe working environment;

-- Prohibition of child and forced labour:
+- Prohibition of child and forced labour;

 - Certified green products preferred;

 - Fair wages and fair working environment without discrimination; and

 - Compliance with or exceeding all relevant laws, regulations, and codes of conduct or practice.